 Among the administration’s most controversial measures was its “Remain in Mexico” policy, officially known as Migrant Protection Protocols (MPP).
 Under MPP, which the Supreme Court in March 2020 ruled could continue, asylum-seekers are forced to wait in Mexico while their cases proceed, forcing them to stay in dangerous locations, with limited access to attorneys and information about upcoming court dates.
 In our ongoing investigation of the implementation of this policy, we obtained records showing that while devising MPP the administration had scrapped a question asking migrants whether they feared being returned to Mexico, requiring them to affirmatively bring up such a fear on their own.

 Additional policy changes included the Department of Homeland Security’s decision to give Border Patrol enforcement agents the authority to conduct credible fear interviews.
 Those interviews have traditionally been conducted by asylum officers within Citizenship and Immigration Services (USCIS) who have undergone more extensive training, and experts expressed concern that Border Patrol agents will not be qualified to handle sensitive interviews or make nuanced determinations that impact asylum proceedings.

-Other restrictions have been put in place limiting the number of asylum-seekers who can be processed at ports of entry each day, and requiring migrants applying for asylum to have first applied in another country, such as Mexico, that they passed through on their way to the U.S. And agreements signed with Guatemala, Honduras and El Salvador have resulted in asylum-seekers from the latter two countries being deported to Guatemala.
+Other restrictions were put in place limiting the number of asylum-seekers who can be processed at ports of entry each day, and requiring migrants applying for asylum to have first applied in another country, such as Mexico, that they passed through on their way to the U.S. And agreements signed with Guatemala, Honduras, and El Salvador resulted in asylum-seekers from the latter two countries being deported to Guatemala.

 We are continuing to investigate the implementation of these policies, communications with anti-immigration groups, and the growing backlog of asylum cases to shed light on some of the administration’s harshest measures.